 For many successful business owners, the sale of their company represents a significant portion of their retirement plans.
-The City National Small Business Report revealed that 40 percent of business owners are counting on the sale of their business to make up more than half of their retirement portfolio.
+Forty percent of business owners are counting on the sale of their business to make up more than half of their retirement portfolio, according to the City National Small Business Report.

 Yet, the survey also found that half of business owners don't have an exit strategy from their business.
 And of those that did state they have a plan, less than half were developed with the guidance of a third-party expert.